eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 [CIR 2024/2979], Article 14 (2), which states that the pseudonyms must be unique to each Relying Party.

-##### 4.7.2.3 Pseudonym attestation
+###### 4.7.2.2.3 Pseudonym attestation

-The term 'attestation' is here used differently than elsewhere in the ARF.
-In this context, the attestation is not about attributes of the User, but rather about attributes of the Authenticator.
+The term 'attestation' is used differently in this section than elsewhere in the ARF.
+In the context of Passkeys, the attestation is not about attributes of the User, but rather about attributes of the Authenticator.
 The attestation serves to ensure the Relying Party that they are talking with an Authenticator with certain attributes.
 The attestation often takes the form of a signature on the challenge